 Albert S.M.
 Dunn, DO is an orthopaedic surgeon with subspecialty training in sports medicine.
-Dr. Dunn graduated Magna Cum Laude from Gannon University in Erie, Pennsylvania majoring in biology and achieving membership into Beta-Beta-Beta the national biological honor society.
+Dr. Dunn graduated Magna Cum Laude from Gannon University in Erie, Pennsylvania majoring in biology and achieving membership in Beta-Beta-Beta, the national biological honor society.
 He obtained his medical degree from Lake Erie College of Osteopathic Medicine also in Erie, Pennsylvania.
-Following medical school Dr. Dunn performed his orthopaedic internship and residency at South Pointe Hospital/Cleveland Clinic in Cleveland, Ohio serving as chief resident his final year.
-While in residency, Dr. Dunn was granted the title of Assistant Clinical Instructor for Ohio University Heritage College of Osteopathic Medicine.
+Following medical school, Dr. Dunn performed his orthopaedic internship and residency at South Pointe Hospital/Cleveland Clinic in Cleveland, Ohio serving as chief resident his final year.
+While in residency, Dr. Dunn was granted the title of Assistant Clinical Instructor at Ohio University Heritage College of Osteopathic Medicine.